roopacalistus/GRIP-THE-SPARKS-FOUNDATION/README.md

 # Task 3
 ### Exploratory Data Analysis - Retail.
 Find out the weak areas in a business, where you can work to make more profit.
 Find the various business problems which can be derived by exploring the data.

+# Task 5
+### Exploratory Data Analysis - Sports
+As a Sports analyst find out the most successful teams, players and factors contributing to win or loss